I Want To...

 Enter the last name, specialty or keyword for your search below.

 Director of Research, Division of Pediatric Emergency Medicine

 Research Interests: Injury epidemiology; Injury prevention; Child health disparities

-Dr. Leticia Manning Ryan is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
+Dr. Leticia Manning Ryan is an Associate Professor of Pediatrics at the Johns Hopkins University School of Medicine and has a joint appointment in the Johns Hopkins Bloomberg School of Public Health.
 Her areas of clinical expertise include pediatric emergency medicine.